nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/content-repository/available-facets.md

 This facet can be added dynamically to a document to store arbitrary related text that will be used in the fulltext index for the document.
 In this way, you can find the document with a fulltext search on more that just what's stored in the document.

-This is used for instance to add the Annotations fulltext to the document, or in the [Semantic Entities plugin]({{page space='dmdoc54' page='semantic-entities'}}).
-We'd like to do it for comments as well but it's not done yet.
+It is used for instance to add the Annotations' fulltext to the document.
 It can be used by third-parties to add further text.

 Of course this requires that the fulltext index includes the `relatedtext` schema.
 This is the default, but if you redefine the default index it's important to know.